 Course Typically Offered: Spring even years

 This course is designed for the student planning to pursue dance as a career.
-Components of this course include audition techniques, resume building, photos, costume design, light design, music/sound editing and creation, and other aspects of dance as a profession.
+Components of this course include audition techniques, resume building, professional headshots, costume design, light design, music/sound editing and creation, and other aspects of dance as a profession.

 DNCE 292: Internship Studies